AdobeDocs/experience-manager-65.fr-FR/help/forms/using/integrate-form-bridge-forms-portal.md

 ---
-title: Intégration d’un objet FormBridge à un portail personnalisé pour les formulaires HTML5
+title: Intégration d’un objet Form Bridge à un portail personnalisé pour les formulaires HTML5
-seo-title: Intégration d’un objet FormBridge à un portail personnalisé pour les formulaires HTML5
+seo-title: Integrating Form Bridge with custom portal for HTML5 forms
 description: Vous pouvez utiliser l’API FormBridge pour obtenir ou définir des valeurs de champs de formulaire à partir de la page HTML et envoyer le formulaire.
-seo-description: Vous pouvez utiliser l’API FormBridge pour obtenir ou définir des valeurs de champs de formulaire à partir de la page HTML et envoyer le formulaire.
+seo-description: You can use the FormBridge API to get or set the values of form fields from the HTML page and submit the form.
 uuid: c8911f82-1a25-47a5-9a06-19b5dce74a2c
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS